 Instant Pot vs Insignia Comparison Table

-The DUO series is the most popular out of all the Instant Pot products and comes with basic features and systems that are available in all the other IP products.
-As such, I will use the DUO-60 (the 6-quart size) as a point of reference in this Instant Pot vs Insignia comparison.
+The Duo series is the most popular out of all the Instant Pot products and comes with basic features and systems that are available in all the other IP products.
+As such, I will use the Instant Pot Duo (the 6-quart size) as a point of reference in this Instant Pot vs Insignia comparison.

-Also, since I own a DUO-60 pot, I can provide valuable insight on what it’s like to own and use the pot on a weekly basis.
+Also, since I own a Duo-60 pot (60 is for 6-quart size), I can provide valuable insight on what it’s like to own and use the pot on a weekly basis.

 At first sight, all these devices look like electric pressure cookers, which is somehow accurate since they incorporate this function.
 But, there’s also a slow cooker, a food warmer, a yogurt maker, a steamer, a rice cooker, and a saute pan in there.